intel/userspace-cni-network-plugin/README.md

 }
 ```

-Login the container and run the VPP application:
+* Login the container A and run your own script to get the pause/infra/sandbox container ID (_here we used get-prefix.sh to get the container ID from our VPP docker image, highly recommend user to have their own docker image_)

 ```
 $ /vhost-user-net-plugin/get-prefix.sh
 4d578250ad8d760c0722be78badb4b4b6d57fed8f95dea23aaa0065aa8657b29
 ```

-This container should use socket file/configuration file under the folder
+* Container A should use socket file/configuration file under the folder
 /vhost-user-net-plugin/4d578250ad8d760c0722be78badb4b4b6d57fed8f95dea23aaa0065aa8657b29 .

-Run the VPP in a container A as follows
+* Run the VPP(version 17.01) in a container A as follows

 ```
 # vpp unix {log /tmp/vpp.log cli-listen 0.0.0.0:5002} api-trace { on } \